 When your ship drops anchor across from the Croatian village of Sibenik, in the heart of Central Dalmatia, you will have the possibility of discovering the exceptional Krka Waterfalls.
 Krka National Park, with its eight waterfalls formed by calcium carbonate deposited by the water as it flows along the Krka river, is one of the most spectacular in Croatia.
 During an optional excursion, visit this lush natural site boasting an incredibly rich fauna and flora.

 On the Dalmatian coast, the town of Split offers cultural visits in a seaside atmosphere.
 Close to the seafront shaded by palm trees, the historical center listed as a UNESCO World Heritage site, boasts a unique building: the Diocletian’s Palace.
 Here you will explore its galleries, courtyards with carved columns, as well as a former mausoleum converted into a church, namely Saint Domnius Cathedral.
 If you get peckish, stop off at a terrace in the Pjaca, the main square in the old town, where you can try a palacinka, a kind of pancake topped with melted cheese.

-Please note the following optional excursions will be available for an additional charge: Krka Waterfalls (Ends In Split), Split's Local Delicacies, Split & The Diocletian Palace, and Trogir, The Medieval Town.
+Please note the following optional excursions will be available for an additional charge: Krka Waterfalls & Lunch, Split & the diocletian palace.